BLOG

 1099 crypto taxes

 In this example, David should have $0 of capital gain.
-However, because Gemini does not have information about David’s cost basis, it will likely report the transaction on a 1099-B as follows:
+However, because the exchange may not have information about David’s cost basis, his Form 1099-DA will likely only contain the following information:

 Gross Proceeds: $10,000